AccidentalThought/TheoreticalNeuroscience/README.md

 * Add theoretical results in plots?
 * Aim of the solutions is purely educational, therefore some parts are slower for the sake of understandability over the optimization
+* There is an interesting phenomenon with Fano factors.
+For small bins it is always very close to 1 for Poisson process, although for bigger bins it usually tends away from one, even for longer durations.
+Is this reasonable or is there problem in implementation?
+* Presentation of the solution is changing quite a bit, when there is time I will try to unify it, in the mean time I am sorry for the mess

 ## Questions
 1) What holds synapses together?
 Why are they stuck close together?